Password authentication

 The pg_hba.conf file

-Refer to the following link for the detailed field description: The pg_hba.conf file.
+The pg_hba.conf file contains a set of records, one per line.
+Refer to the following link for the detailed field description: Overview of PG_HBA configuration.

 Use the ADCM UI to edit pg_hba.conf.
 To do this, open the Clusters → ADPG cluster → Services → ADPG → Primary configuration tab and add lines to the PG_HBA field.
 For example, the following record allows a connection established over TCP/IP to all databases, by all users, from all IPv4 addresses with the scram-sha-256